 Welding is a skilled trade that involves the use of many tools including blow torches.
 Most construction workers use welding as a sub-skill to their main trade, such as a sheet metal worker who welds metal edges or a plumber who welds pipes.
 Because of its inherent danger, it is vital that each person receives thorough training; even a skilled welder risks injury every time they work.
-Over 1 in 250 construction workers will experience a fatal injury from welding over a working lifetime and many more will incur non-fatal injuries.
-A welding accident is often deemed a workplace accident and could qualify for a worker’s compensation claim.
-Seek the advice of an experienced work place injury attorney to determine if you have a case for damages.
+There are many people who do home projects that include welding at home.
+Beginners should choose a welder suitable for beginners to help prevent a welding accident.

 Welding is an action where two pieces of metal are joined together by the use of heat; the heat melts and liquefies the metal (called coalescence) so they can be joined together.
 In order to melt part of a large piece of metal, you need to apply a large amount of either pressure or heat to it.

 Common Welding Accidents

 Burns – Burns are the most common welding accident.
 Welding burns have the propensity to be very serious because of the extreme heat and pressure required to weld metal together.
 Burns require immediate attention in the Emergency Room.

 Arc-Eye – Exposure to ultraviolet radiation (UV) is caused by the electric arc created through the act of welding.
 UV can cause burns to the skin and damage to the eyes.
 Damage to the lens of the eye can lead to “arc-eye,” which is an uncomfortable and often untreatable condition that makes it feel like there is sand in the eye.

 Thermal Burns – Exposure to infrared radiation (IR) happens from the electric arc produced during welding and other metalworking equipment.
 IR can heat the surface of the skin and the tissue just below the skin, causing painful and scarring thermal burns.